 Violence Free Colorado strives to end relationship abuse by taking courageous actions and leading in partnership with survivors, heeding their experiences, and amplifying their voices.
 As Colorado’s state domestic violence coalition, we shape public policy, mobilize communities to act, and build the capacity of community-based programs to address the needs of survivors and advocate on their behalf.

-Since its inception in 2011, the Colorado Advocacy in Action Conference has demonstrated a robust curriculum and provided high level speakers on a variety of topics related to advocacy.
-In just 6 years, its attendance has grown quickly and steadily, and now includes participants from as far away as Rhode Island and Hawaii.
+Since its inception in 2011, the Colorado Advocacy in Action Conference has demonstrated a robust curriculum and provided high-level speakers on a variety of topics related to advocacy.
+In 2020, CAIA hosted the first virtual conference with over 500 attendees across the U.S.

-Yet, just 10 years ago, the idea of a statewide conference for sexual and domestic violence advocates was not yet conceived.
-It all started back in 2008… CCADV hosted its first annual statewide conference in Colorado Springs with a New Worker Track, an Advanced Advocacy Track, and an Executive Director Track.
+When CAIA first started, the idea of a statewide conference for sexual and domestic violence advocates was not yet conceived.
+It all started back in 2008… Violence Free Colorado hosted its first annual statewide conference in Colorado Springs with a New Worker Track, an Advanced Advocacy Track, and an Executive Director Track.
 It also included a Leadership Institute for People of Color.
 The next year, Ft.
 Collins hosted the event.

-Now in its 6th year, CAIA has grown to almost 300 attendees from across the country, who gather to share their experiences, successes, challenges, and benefit from teachings of local and national experts.
+CAIA has grown to almost 350 attendees from across the country, who gather to share their experiences, successes, challenges, and benefit from teachings of local and national experts.